 Step 4:

-After choosing the 30 Stocks Portfolio, it will be demonstrated how to calculate the Optimum Portfolio risky assets, using Excel.
+After choosing the 30 Stocks Portfolio, it will be demonstrated how to calculate the Optimum Portfolio risky assets using Excel.
 It will be shown the Portfolio Optimization of 30 Stocks portfolio using the Markowitz Portfolio Optimization Model.
-This Portfolio theory explains how each of the 30 stocks in a portfolio relates respectively with each other and it tries to find to reduce the risk while optimizing returns.
-What is important to consider in this Model is that we are going to look for the Optimal Portfolio, which will give us the best risk-return trade-off and that will lie along this minimum variance frontier within a given of risky assets.
+This Portfolio theory explains how each of the 30 stocks in a portfolio relates to each other, and it tries to reduce the risk while optimizing returns.
+What is important to consider in this Model is that we will look for the Optimal Portfolio, which will give us the best risk-return trade-off and that will lie along this minimum variance frontier within a given of risky assets.

-In the Excel Sheet, It will be looked at 30 different stocks that we have already chosen, and we are going to combine those in the best weights, to give us that risk-return trade-off that produces the optimal outcome.
+In the Excel Sheet, we will look at 30 different stocks that we have already chosen, and we will combine those in the best weights to give us that risk-return trade-off that produces the optimal outcome.
 So, the Expected Return for a portfolio is calculated as the weights of the assets within the portfolio multiplied by their Expected Return (Portfolio Optimization Youtube, 2017):

 E(rp) = ∑ W1 E (ri)